Skip to main content

 Lawyers should always exercise caution when opening unsolicited emails or visiting websites they are unfamiliar with.
 Never download an app that hasn't been verified by an official store, and read reviews before installing programs.
 Most ransomware programs are extremely difficult to combat.
 Nevertheless, there are certain steps one can take to work around a virus, rather than simply acceding to the hackers demands.

 One way is to recover files.
-Lexsure has been offering conveyancing firms backup solutions as one of its suite of risk management tools since 2010.
+Lexsure was offering conveyancing firms backup solutions as one of its suite of risk management tools back in 2010.
 The easiest way to fix a virus is to clean it off the infected properties and restore the information from backup systems.
 That is why you should frequently back up your files and use a service that provides redundant backup facilities.
 There are of course regulatory compliance requirements in relation to protecting and backing up client data.

 When a firm has the option of paying hackers a lot of money or losing a couple of minutes of work and restoring from files that have been backed up, the choice becomes obvious.
 If you are not completely satisfied with your backup system and provider, now is a good time to conduct a review and make any necessary changes.